surjit/jpauli.github.io/_carew/posts/2015-04-09-exceptional-php.md

 This is because the engine expects some well defined behavior when it comes to play with an Exception object, or one of its children.

 You also know that Exception is the base class of every other exceptions, SPL ones, foobar ones, or yours.
+This has changed in PHP 7 where every Exception must implement a new Throwable interface, and where the engine itself can now convert fatal errors into exceptions.
-This is checked when one wants to throw something, for PHP extensions one must call `zend_throw_exception_object()`, and for PHP userland code the compiler will anyway lead to this same function :
+Exceptions are checked when one wants to throw something, for PHP extensions one must call `zend_throw_exception_object()`, and for PHP userland code the compiler will anyway lead to this same function (when meeting the `throw` keyword especially):

 	ZEND_API void zend_throw_exception_object(zval *exception TSRMLS_DC)
 	{